maiqha/maiqha.github.io/index.md

 I aspire to become a data analyst the fields of business, healthcare, or education.
 Having worked in different fields in the past, I realized how useful creative problem solving and open-mindedness can be and strive to bring these qualities to any place I work.
 Currently, I am working on multiple data analysis projects on GitHub using R and Python.
-Check them out below, as well as on my [GitHub profile](https://github.com/maiqha).
+Check them out below

+For work contact, I can be reached by [email]<mailto:maiqha@icloud.com>.

 ---